weaverwhale/Willy-Slackbot/README.md

 ### 💬 Slack Setup

-1. Register an Slack App in [portal](https://api.slack.com/apps)
+1. Register a Slack App in [portal](https://api.slack.com/apps)
-2. "Socket Mode" -> Enable Socket Mode
+1. "Socket Mode" -> Enable Socket Mode
-3. "OAuth & Permissions" -> Grant these permissions: `app_mentions:read`, `channels:history`, `chat:write`, `im:history`, `im:write`, `reactions:write`, `groups:history`
+1. "OAuth & Permissions" -> Grant these permissions: `app_mentions:read`, `channels:history`, `chat:write`, `im:history`, `im:write`, `reactions:write`, `groups:history`
-4. "Event Subscription" -> "Subscribe to bot events" -> Add `message.im` and `app_mention`
+1. "Event Subscription" -> "Subscribe to bot events" -> Add `message.im` and `app_mention`
-5. "App Home" -> "Message Tab" -> Check "Allow users to send Slash commands and messages from the messages tab"
+1. "App Home" -> "Message Tab" -> Check "Allow users to send Slash commands and messages from the messages tab"
-6. Obtain your Bot Token from "OAuth & Permissions" > "Bot User OAuth Token"
+1. Obtain your Bot Token from "OAuth & Permissions" > "Bot User OAuth Token"
-7. Obtain your App Token from "Basic Information" > "App Level Token"
+1. Obtain your App Token from "Basic Information" > "App Level Token"
+1. Enable slash commands and specify your command name; we don't need to specify the request URL as we are using socket mode.
-8. "Install App" -> Reinstall to workspace if neccessary
+1. "Install App" -> Reinstall in workspace if neccessary

 ### 🐋 Build and run with docker